bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

-<h3>Open Source and Open Standards</h3>
+<h3>Open-Source and Open Standards</h3>
 The Enterprise Ethereum Alliance (EEA) and Hyperledger formally joined each other's organizations as Associate Members in October 2018.
 This strategic partnership aims to grow the blockchain ecosystem by enabling "active and mutual cross-community collaboration through event participation, connecting with other members, and finding ways for our respective efforts to be complementary and compatible."

 *   EEA promotes the development of specifications and standards for enterprise blockchain networks
-*   Hyperledger advances the development of open source software for establishing, managing and connecting enterprise blockchain networks.
+*   Hyperledger advances the development of open-source software for establishing, managing and connecting enterprise blockchain networks.
     This announcement came as a confirmation of an already fruitful collaboration between the two organizations; some examples of this collaboration:
 *   Hyperledger Burrow is an implementation of the Ethereum Virtual Machine (EVM) bytecode interpreter
 *   Hyperledger Sawtooth support for the EVM as a transaction processor (Seth)
 *   Hyperledger Fabric support for the EVM
 *   The existence of an EEA working group on Trusted Execution Environments, along with a prototype implementation of the proposed standards, Private Data Objects, built as a lab at Hyperledger.
-    "...simultaneously developing community-driven open standards and production-quality open source reference implementations is a best practice of Internet-scale software development work."
+    "...simultaneously developing community-driven open standards and production-quality open-source reference implementations is a best practice of Internet-scale software development work."
-    While working together, the two organizations will also continue to collaborate with other standard bodies and open source communities, all with the common goal of accelerating the adoption of enterprise blockchain technologies.
+    While working together, the two organizations will also continue to collaborate with other standard bodies and open-source communities, all with the common goal of accelerating the adoption of enterprise blockchain technologies.

 **[`^        back to top        ^`](#table-of-contents)**

-<h3>Open Source and Open Governance</h3>
+<h3>Open-Source and Open Governance</h3>
 <p>
-"Today, most people understand the concept of Open Source.
+"Today, most people understand the concept of Open-Source.
 What many people don't get, and something we here at Hyperledger and The Linux Foundation pride ourselves on doing well, is Open Governance".

 *   hyperledger.org
-    Open source software is software that is made freely available and may be redistributed and modified.
+    Open-source software is software that is made freely available and may be redistributed and modified.
 In other words, anyone has the ability to view the code, use the code, copy the code, change the code, and, depending on the open source license, contribute back changes.
-    Open governance means that technical decisions for an open source project are made by a group of community-elected developers drawn from a pool of active participants.
+    Open governance means that technical decisions for an open-source project are made by a group of community-elected developers drawn from a pool of active participants.
 These decisions include things such as which features to add, how, and when to add them.
     To learn more about the specifics of Hyperledger's open governance read the following article "ABCs of Open Governance".
     Software Governance of the Hyperledger Projects (Brian Behlendorf)

 How does the software governance of all of the Hyperledger projects work?

-In open source projects you do... it's not a free-for-all, right?
+In open-source projects you do... it's not a free-for-all, right?
 It's not just everybody throwing in every line of code, hoping that what, you know, it sticks to the wall, and that everything is fine, right?

 There actually is a development process that involves decision-making about what comes in and what doesn't, right?